capture-the-flag/capture-the-flag-2017/index.md

 Don't fucking touch anyone without their permission.

-Especially don't fucking touch someone with a giant piece of lumber that has a giant bullshit flag attached to one end.
+Especially don't fucking touch someone with a giant piece of lumber that has a giant bullshit flag attached to one end!

 Respect the idea that other people do not necessarily know or care about what you are trying to do.